auremoser/geocodex/README.md

 ## geocodex
 [project] test of a few geocoders to see results.

-### (no _where_ ) to run
+### to run

-...because nothing's been geocoded, che!

 * cd into directory
 * `npm i` // install node packages
-* `node geocode.js` // to test nokia geocodes sample agains mapzen and mapques -> generates results.csv and errors.csv
+* `node geocode.js` // to test nokia geocodes sample against mapzen and mapquest -> generates results.csv and errors.csv
 * `node diff.js` // to calc the difference between these geocoded values and help decide which one is better

 ### what is this?